ClarkWalker/espeak_tts_script/README.md

 that's all you have to do is just give it the path to the file for me that is `~/tts/tts.sh`

-hope you like it :)
+Hope you like it :)